pflarue/ardop/docs/Pat_windows.md

 Edit your config.json to include your callsign, your Winlink Password, and a locator value that indicates your location.
 If you change locations, such as for portable operations, you don't always need to update ths value.
 However, if you move very far it will be useful to update this value, since this will help Pat to show you the correct distance to known Winlink gateway stations.

-If you don't already have an account at `winlink.org`, then you can leave the "secure_loging_password" value blank (justs empty quotes followed by a comma).
+If you don't already have an account at `winlink.org`, then you can leave the "secure_login_password" value blank (justs empty quotes followed by a comma).
 The first time you connect to a winlink server it will recognize you as a new user and send you a message with a temporary password.
 You will use this temporary password to login online and configure your account.

 If you don't know your Maidenhead locator, try using https://www.f5len.org/tools/locator.
 This will show show you an interactive world map with an overlay showing grid locator values up to 6 characters in length.